AdobeDocs/experience-manager-65.en/help/sites-administering/security-checklist.md

 ### Verify That You Are Not Disclosing Personally Identifiable Information In the Users Home Path {#verify-that-you-are-not-disclosing-personally-identifiable-information-in-the-users-home-path}

-It is important you protect your users by making sure that you do not expose any personally indetifiable information in the repository users home path.
+It is important you protect your users by making sure that you do not expose any personally identifiable information in the repository users home path.

 Since AEM 6.1, the way user (also known as authorizable) ID node names are stored is changed with a new implementation of the `AuthorizableNodeName` interface.
-The new interface will no longer expose the user ID in the node name, but will generate a random name instead.
+The new interface will no longer expose the user ID in the node name but will generate a random name instead.

 No configuration needs to be performed in order to enable it, as this is now the default way of generating authorizable IDs in AEM.

-Although not recommended, you can disable it in case you need the old implementation for backwards compatibility with your exsiting applications.
+Although not recommended, you can disable it in case you need the old implementation for backward compatibility with your existing applications.
 In order to do this, you need to:

 1. Go to the Web Console and remove the** org.apache.jackrabbit.oak.security.user.RandomAuthorizableNodeName** entry from property **requiredServicePids** in **Apache Jackrabbit Oak SecurityProvider**.